 The device shall follow RTSP authentication requirements as explained in Section 5.12.1 Authentication of ONVIF Core Specification.
+The access class of streams shall be READ MEDIA.

 7.3 WebSocket Connection

 The initial connection setup is done in two steps: